Research and reports

 Good organisation will also help you keep your financial records up to date, so when it’s time to submit your tax return, everything is in one place.
 You may want to get an accountant or use accounting software to help you.

-As with any other type of business, thinking about insurance is a must.
+As with any other type of business, thinking about business insurance is a must.
 Public liability insurance can cover you for damage or injury claims made against your business.
 If anyone else works for you in your business, remember that employers’ liability insurance is a legal requirement.

 You may also want to consider legal expenses insurance because even if a claim against you is unfounded, you may still face steep legal costs.